bytebase/bytebase.com/content/blog/top-mysql-gui-client.md

 A range of features are available (managing databases, tables, users, permissions, etc) and can be performed via the user-friendly interface, you can also execute SQL queries directly.
 However, being web-based has pros and cons: phpMyAdmin is available on all the platforms with a web browser, yet it can be prone to security attacks such as SQL injection, so make sure to take proper precautionary measures.

 ![phpmyadmin](/content/blog/top-mysql-gui-client/phpmyadmin.webp)

+BTW, [Adminer](https://www.adminer.org/), formerly called phpMinAdmin, as the name suggests, is a mini phpMyAdmin version.

 ## The Power Couple: Navicat & DBeaver